 What Increases Stress (And Should Be Reduced)

-Sometimes the most effective step is to remove what's fueling the fire, not just add calming tools:
+Sometimes the most effective step is to remove what fuels the fire, not just add calming tools:

 - Multitasking: Splits attention and increases the feeling of overload.
 Better to do one task at a time.